-If the Bimmer gets on the list for minimalism, the Pagani earns its spot on extravagance alone.
+If the Bimmer gets on the list for minimalism, the Pagani earns its spot on extravagance.
 This design is so over-the-top Italian, you can almost taste the exuberance.

 2017 McLaren 720S

-The McLaren 720S cluster earns a spot for being purely performance driven.
-It even features a pop-up headlight-like action when changing betwwen drive modes instead of going the easy route by digitally switching the TFT screen face.
+The McLaren 720S cluster earns a spot for being purely performance-driven.
+It even features a pop-up headlight-like action when changing between drive modes.

 2000 BMW E46 M3

-Like the 2002, BMW’s E46 gauges remain a simple black and white, but during night driving give off a soft orange glow.
-In a pitch black cabin, it feels akin flying in stealth mode in a fighter jet.
+Like the 2002, BMW’s E46 gauges are simple black-and-white — but at night, they give off a soft orange glow.
+In a pitch black cabin, it feels akin to flying a stealth fighter.

 2012 Lexus LFA

-The Lexus LFA’s V10 revved so freely and quickly than a conventional analog tach couldn’t keep up, forcing designers to go LCD.
-It’s just a bonus that the needle looks like a Jedi putting on a lightsaber demonstration just infront of your steering wheel.
+The Lexus LFA’s V10 revved so freely and quickly than a conventional analog tach couldn’t keep up (so they claimed), forcing the designers to go LCD.
+It’s just a bonus that the needle looks like a Jedi putting on a light saber demonstration just past your steering wheel.

 2016 Audi TT

-As far as modern gauges go, Audi’s Virtual Cockpit ranks at the top.
+As far as modern gauges go, Audi’s Virtual Cockpit ranks near the top.
 Audi’s tech, which transplants 3D navigation to the screen ahead of the steering wheel, debuted in the TT.
-It wasn’t the first car to get the technology, but Audi gets bonus points for design and execution.
+It wasn’t the first car to get the technology, but Audi scores bonus points for design and execution.

 1957 Ferrari 250 Testarossa

-Jaeger-LeCoultre, the watch maker, went in to designing instrument clusters for high-end cars in 1921 and then sold most of the company to S. Smith & Sons in 1927.
-Luckliy, design quality never faultered; if it had, the 250 Testarossa might be less of a car with out this beauty.
+Watchmaker Jaeger-LeCoultre went into designing instrument clusters for high-end cars in 1921, then sold most of the company to S. Smith & Sons in 1927.
+Luckily, design quality never faltered; if it had, the 250 Testarossa might be less notable.

 1967 Alfa Romeo Duetto